 - Exercising discretion where procedural deadlines are missed by Members suffering from health issues, for example missing the last date for payment of a subscription fee;

 - Helping members manage their CPD or their Practising Certificate applications.
-Changing membership category where appropriate or securing an exemption from the requirements of the CPD Scheme.

 We will appoint a senior member of the team to help you with your regulatory obligations.